maelvls/maelvls.github.io/content/2020/client-go-transitive-hell/index.md

 draft: true
 ---

+> ⚠️ I'm not sure this is a transitive issue.
+It might just not be due to
+> transitivity at all!

 Looks like the Kubernetes people chose to break the client-go API without bumping the major version (with a new import path e.g `k8s.io/client-go/v13`) when adding support for `context.Context` that